 - One or more stem cell ("bone marrow") transplants for a member who has been diagnosed with breast cancer that has spread.
 The member must meet the eligibility standards that have been set by the Massachusetts Department of Public Health. - Certain drugs that are used on an off-label basis.
-Some examples of these drugs are: drugs used to treat cancer; and drugs used to treat HIV/AIDS.
+Some examples of these drugs are: drugs used to treat cancer; drugs used to treat HIV/AIDS; and, long-term antibiotic therapy drugs for the treatment of Lyme disease, if the drug has been approved by the U.S. Food and Drug Administration (FDA) to treat other infectious diseases.
+(See "Home Health Care" for your coverage for long-term antibiotic therapy treatment of Lyme disease.)